lkaldes/Flingidden/README.md

 ## Controls

-- (Mouse Click): To Launch Slime in direction of mouse pointer and push menu buttons
+- (Mouse Click and Point): To Launch Slime in direction of mouse pointer and push menu buttons

 ## Credits